steveseguin/social_stream/README.md

 ### Server API support

 You can send messages to Social Stream via the hosted server ingest API, and you can also send messages from Social Stream to remote third-parties.
+Many options are supported; perhaps more than what is listed below.

-So if you can a donation webhook, you can push those notifications to Social Stream.
+A simple use case is to ingest a donation from a third party via webhook.
+You can push those dono notifications to Social Stream and show as an overlay.
 You can also use a third-party service to overlay messages captured by Social Stream.
 More below.

 #### Social Stream's server API (ingest and clear messages via remote request)

 If using the MIDI API isn't something you can use, you can also check out the hosted API service to send messages to SocialStream, which will be redirected to your social live chat sites.
 This API works with a Stream Deck or custom applications.

 This API end point supports WSS, HTTPS GET, and HTTP POST (JSON).
-Support for this API must be toggled on in the menu settings (or by adding `&server` to the dock.html page).
+Support for this API must be toggled on in the menu settings; there's several different toggles you may want to enable, depending on which HTTP/WSS API you want to use

 ##### A couple common examples